siteline/swiftui-introspect/README.md

 }
 ```

-Bear in mind this should be used cautiously, and with full knowledge that any future OS version might break the expected introspection types unless explicitly available.
-For instance, if in the example above hypothetically iOS 19 stops using UIScrollView under the hood, the customization closure will never be called on said platform.
+Use this cautiously.
+Future OS versions may change underlying types, in which case the customization closure will not run unless support is explicitly declared.

 ### Keep instances outside the customize closure

-Sometimes, you might need to keep your introspected instance around for longer than the customization closure lifetime.
-In such cases, `@State` is not a good option because it produces retain cycles.
+Sometimes you need to keep an introspected instance beyond the customization closure. `@State` is not appropriate for this, as it can create retain cycles.
 Instead, SwiftUI Introspect offers a `@Weak` property wrapper behind the Advanced SPI:

 ```swift
 import SwiftUI